 Other types of data center housing space include data center cages and private data center suites.

-Top 5 advantages of datacenter Colocation
+Top 5 benefits of Datacenter Colocation for your Business

 A common driver for companies that choose to outsource their IT space to a colocation provider is that they’ve outgrown their existing data solution.